mlars0n/cloudapplicationmanager/README.md

 JDK 11+ required to build.
 Make sure this is set up and available on the command line.

+You will also need NPM installed (a recent version, 8.4+ or higher, is required).

 Configuration: To configure the file, you can either set environment variables (as you would in a container environment), or you can set a properties file Java system parameter:
 * config.file